 Ambitious City Promises: Commitments for low-carbon urban development in Southeast Asian large cities

 Several Southeast Asian countries have long experienced rapid economic growth and urbanisation – and large, fast-growing cities contribute significantly to greenhouse gas emissions.
-The project supports selected cities in Indonesia, the Philippines and Vietnam in developing local climate change mitigation plans, which are characterised by specific goals, holistic strategies and the involvement of various stakeholders.
-Implementation is being carried out in cooperation with the government of the Seoul metropolitan region, which published an unprecedented reduction plan in 2015 – the ‘Seoul Promise’.
-Low-emission development paths for cities (‘City Promises’) are developed in the project cities and their implementation is also supported.
-Each regional government develops locally adapted climate change mitigation targets and action plans, which are tailored to the individual framework conditions and priorities.
-In this way, the project also contributes to the implementation of the partner countries’ NDCs.
+The project supported selected cities in Indonesia, the Philippines and Viet Nam in developing local climate change mitigation plans, which were characterized by specific goals, holistic strategies and the involvement of various stakeholders.
+Implementation was carried out in cooperation with the government of the Seoul metropolitan region, which published an unprecedented reduction plan in 2015 – the ‘Seoul Promise’.
+Low-emission development paths for cities (‘City Promises’) were developed in the project cities and their implementation was supported.
+Each regional government developed locally adapted climate change mitigation targets and action plans, which were tailored to the individual framework conditions and priorities.
+In this way, the project also contributed to the implementation of the partner countries’ NDCs.

 State of implementation/results